 - Riders appreciated the fare-free service and many were pleased to save money that they would otherwise spend on fares. - Some riders using other routes were frustrated that the R-Line was fare-free but their route was not. - Some riders, including those that appreciated fare-free service, thought it would be a better investment if RIPTA developed a reduced-fare program for all routes or focused on improving service. - Some riders with disabilities reported that they experienced crowding on the R-Line which sometimes made it more difficult to use mobility devices on buses. - About 26% of surveyed R-Line riders reported that they were new to the R-Line; of these, about 40% chose to start riding the R-Line because of the fare-free pilot. - 74% of surveyed R-Line riders reported that they had already been riding the R-Line before the pilot began; of these, about 65% reported riding more often. - Compared to all RIPTA riders, R-Line riders reported that they were driving, walking, biking, and using ride-hailing services less since the R-Line pilot started and were using other RIPTA routes more. - When asked to rank priorities, surveyed riders chose increasing frequency over fare-free service.

-who are on the edge and need help for a short time."
+"Offer discounts to people who are on SSI or people such as students who are on the edge and need help for a short time."